julsdelatierra/conekta-node/README.md

 var charge = conekta.Charge.create(data);

-#Also you can get the attributes from the conekta response class:
+//Also you can get the attributes from the conekta response class: console.log(charge.id);
-console.log(charge.id);

-#Or if you get an error:
+//Or if you get an error:
 console.log(charge.error.type);
 ```